jvalcher/gcc_error_formatter/README.md

 # GCC error message formatter

-Produces easy-to-read GCC error and warning messages<br>
+Produces concise, easy-to-read GCC error messages<br>

 <img src='output_image.png' height='250px'>

 ## Overview

-- Uses GCC's `-fdiagnostics-format=json` flag
+- Uses the `-fdiagnostics-format=json` flag
 - Works with Make et al. as long as the only `[{` JSON object `}]` in the output is GCC's